-The device is programmed based on the unit of a page.
+The device is programmed based on the unit of a page, and consecutive partial page programming on one page without intervening erase operation is strictly prohibited.
 Addressing of page program operations within a block should be in sequential order.
-A complete page program cycle consists of a serial data input cycle in which up to 2,112byte of data can be loaded into data register via cache register, followed by a programming period during which the loaded data are programmed into the designated memory cells.
+A complete page program cycle consists of a serial data input cycle in which up to 2,112byte (1,056word) of data can be loaded into data register via cache register, followed by a programming period during which the loaded data are programmed into the designated memory cells.

-The serial data input cycle begins with the Serial Data Input command (80h), followed by a four-cycle address input and then serial data loading.
+The serial data input cycle begins with the Serial Data Input command (80h), followed by a five-cycle address input and then serial data loading.
 The bytes not to be programmed on the page do not need to be loaded.
 The column address for the next data can be changed to the address follows Random Data Input command (85h).
 Random Data Input command may be repeated multiple times in a page.
 The Page Program Confirm command (10h) starts the programming process.
 Writing 10h alone without entering data will not initiate the programming process.
 The internal write engine automatically executes the corresponding algorithm and controls timing for programming and verification, thereby freeing the host controller for other tasks.
 Once the program process starts, the host controller can detect the completion of a program cycle by monitoring the R/B output or reading the Status bit (I/O6) using the Read Status command.
 Only Read Status and Reset commands are valid during programming.
 When the Page Program operation is completed, the host controller can check the Status bit (I/O0) to see if the Page Program operation is successfully done.
 The command register remains the Read Status mode unless another valid command is written to it.

-A page program sequence is illustrated in Figure below, where column address, page address, and data input are placed in between 80h and 10h.
+A page program sequence is illustrated in following figure, where column address, page address, and data input are placed in between 80h and 10h.
 After t{PROG} program time, the R/\overline{B} de-asserts to ready state.
 Read Status command (70h) can be issued right after 10h.